jaideng1/bazaar-stocks/README.md

 # On Your Own

-Here's the guide + some other things
+Here's the guide + some other things if you want to make your own addons for this.

 ### Prerequisites